meffie/molecule-proxmox/README.rst

 Templates have the following requirements.

 * networking configured
+* Python installed for Ansible
-* qemu-guest-agent must be installed and enabled
+* qemu-guest-agent installed and enabled in Proxmox
-* the ssh server must be installed
+* ssh server installed
-* the template must include an Ansible user account
+* user account for Ansible
 * An ssh public key must be added to the ``authorized_keys`` for the Ansible user account.
 * If a non-root user is used for the Ansible user (recommended), that user should be added to the sudoers.
 (This is not needed for the driver, but will likely be needed